cadazab/MachineSetUp_and_Wiki/DeveloperExperience.md

 Learning the commands of the windows terminal as well as the commands in Linux is an unnecessary complication.

 ## 2. Text editor
 In addition to the terminal, we, the developers and programmers, spend the rest of the time writing code.
-In this respect, it is a matter of taste and there are many good editors available that get the job done, but are some common characteristics that a good text editor should have:
+In this respect, it is a matter of taste and there are many good editors available that get the job done, but there are some common characteristics that a good text editor should have:

 -	Smart auto-completion based on the language that you are using
 -	Linter, or live check of syntax errors